 Problem Solution Error message generated: Make sure gatord is running on your target.
-Enter the following command in the shell of your target: In: Streamline/gator/kEADME.md.
-If connecting over WiFi, please try again or ps ax grep gatord If this command returns no results, gatord is not active.
+Enter the following command in the shell of your target: Unable to connect to the gator daemon at <target_address>.</target_address> ps ax grep gatord Please verify that the target is reachable and that you are running gator daemon v17 or later.
+Installation instructions can be found in: streamline/gator/README.md.
+If connecting over WiFi, please try again or use a wired connection.
+If this command returns no results, gatord is not active.
 Start it by navigating to the directory that contains gatord and entering the following command: sudo ./gatord & Try connecting to the target again.
 If gatord is active and you still receive this error message, disable any firewalls on your host machine that might interfere with communication between host and target.
 Error message generated: Make sure that you have correctly entered the name or IP address of the target in the Enter target details field.
 If you have entered a Unknown host name, try entering an IP address instead.
 When using event-based sampling, Streamline fails to find the PMU.
 The PMU on your hardware might not be correctly configured to allow the processor interrupts necessary for Streamline to use event-based sampling.
 Test on alternate hardware or disable event-based sampling in the Counter Configuration dialog box.